(Spanish meat, vegetable and rice dish)

 - Reduce heat to medium and push the chicken pieces to the sides of the pan.
 Add the garlic, paprika and rosemary to the middle of the pan and saute until the garlic just begins to brown, about 2 to 3 minutes.
 Stir in the tomatoes and simmer for another 3 to 4 minutes.
 Finally stir in the rice.

-- Add the hot stock or water, green beans, and peas or lima beans to the pan and bring to a boil.
+- Add the hot stock or water, green beans, and lima beans to the pan and bring to a boil.
 Season well with salt and pepper and simmer for 20 to 30 minutes, uncovered and without stirring, until the rice is cooked through and tender.

 - Remove from heat and let the rice rest for about 5 minutes.
 Serve accompanied with lemon wedges to squeeze over the top if you like.
 Diners traditionally eat directly out of the pan.